piranhacloud/piranha/README.md

 # Manorrock Piranha Project

-The Manorrock Piranha Project delivers you with a slim Servlet container and some useful add-on modules.
+The Manorrock Piranha Project delivers you with Cloud ready container and some useful add-on modules.

 See the list below for what is available.